DarrenVictoriano/DarrenVictoriano.github.io/content/about/_index.md

 ---
-title: "Hey, there!"
+title: "Hi, I'm Darren!"
 showtoc: false
 hideMeta: true
 draft: false
 ---
-I'm Darren, a passionate software engineer constantly exploring new technologies and honing my skills.
-I created this blog not only to document my journey and share what I learn, but also to leave my own digital footprint on the internet.
-It's a place where I can contribute my insights, connect with others, and create a lasting record of the knowledge I pick up along the way.
+I'm a software engineer based in the U.S. I love exploring new technologies and continuously mastering my craft.
+With a strong emphasis on automation, I’m always seeking ways to streamline processes and enhance efficiency through innovative solutions.
+My passion for learning drives me to stay on the cutting edge of the tech industry, constantly experimenting with new tools and refining my expertise in automation and development practices.